Validators

 Write a simple LookML data test for your project.
 You can test it out in Looker if you'd like.
 Once you have it working, try running it via Spectacles.

 Congratulations!
-Now you know how to run the SQL, Content, and Assert Validators in Spectacles and how to specify explores or models to test.
+Now you know how to run the SQL, Content, Assert, and LookML Validators in Spectacles and how to specify explores or models to test.